Criminal Justice Reform in the States: Spotlight on Legislatures

 Voting rights, rights restoration

-Also: Vaidya Gullapalli warns in the Daily Appeal that gun control bills Democrats may consider “rely on further criminalization of gun possession.”
-She argues that they should consider alternative gun regulations that don’t further mass incarceration
+See also: Vaidya Gullapalli warns in the Daily Appeal that gun control bills Democrats may consider “rely on further criminalization of gun possession.”

 People who relapse while on probation are frequently incarcerated, despite the medical understanding of relapse as a symptom of substance use.
 A Massachusetts bill would try to change that: It would “prevent judges from throwing people in jail who are in treatment and fail a mandatory drug test while on probation,” Sarah Lustbader writes in the Daily Appeal.
 The legislation would also limit the number of random drug screenings to four a month.